lilytulips/pink/README.md

 7. **Configure the project**: Configure the project by updating the database connection settings in the project files.
 Typically, these settings can be found in a file called `config.php` or `database.php`.

-8. **Run the project**: Open your web browser and go to `http://localhost/<project-folder>` to run the project.
-Replace `<project-folder>` with the name of the folder where you moved the project files in step 3.
+8. **Run the project**: Open your web browser and go to `http://localhost/shoutitbox` to run the project.

 That's it!
 You should now be able to run the project locally using XAMPP.